inf112-v21/The-Downward-Spiral/README.md

 Gears and belts does not function if a player move through a wall to get there, because the program is only returning that it is an invalid move.

+### The server never shuts down.
+The server never shuts down even if all the player have "won" and gone back to main menu.
+The server is already open if the host tries to click on `host & play` again.
+The best way is to close the game and stop main after you have finished one game.